zaher/sard/README.md

 # Sard Script Language

-> A prototype-based, expression-oriented scripting language with gradual typing and financial calculations support.
+> A prototype-based, expression-oriented scripting language with gradual typing, financial calculations, and modern conveniences.

 ## Overview

-Sard is a modern scripting language designed for flexibility and precision.
-It combines the ease of dynamic typing with the safety of strict type enforcement when needed.
-Everything in Sard is an object — including variables, control structures, and even language constructs themselves.
+Sard is a small but expressive scripting language designed for clarity, flexibility, and precision.
+Everything in Sard is an object — variables, control structures, and even language constructs themselves are runtime objects.
+You can start with dynamic typing and add strict type annotations wherever you need safety.

 ### Key Characteristics

-- **Gradual Typing**: Use untyped variables for flexibility (`x = 10`) or typed variables for safety (`x : integer = 10`)
+- **Gradual Typing**: Untyped variables for flexibility (`x = 10`) or typed variables for safety (`x : integer = 10`)
-- **Everything is an Object**: No functions, only callable objects; no reserved words, all constructs are runtime objects
+- **Everything is an Object**: No functions, only callable objects; no reserved words beyond built-in type names
 - **Expression-Oriented**: Every block evaluates to a value; blocks are expressions, not just statements
 - **Unicode-Aware**: Full Unicode support in identifiers and strings
 - **Financial Precision**: Built-in `currency` type with 6 decimal places and accountant calculator mode
 - **No Global Scope**: Lexical parent-chain scoping
+- **Pascal-Style Casts**: Convert values with `integer(x)`, `number(x)`, `string(x)`, etc.

 ## Quick Start